Academic Actions and Student Success

 The Paul L. Foster Success Center (PLFSC) provides a challenging, invigorating, enriching, and supportive environment for all students by fostering deep engagement in the academic community as well as fulfillment of personal goals and aspirations.

-Office of Major Exploration and Success Advising (MESA)
+Major Exploration and Success Advising (MESA)

-Major Exploration and Success Advising (MESA) partners with students guiding them on their journey to find not only a major that is best suited for them but also to help discern God's callings at this point in their life.
+Major Exploration and Success Advising (MESA) partners with students guiding them on their journey to find not only a major that is best suited for them but also to help discern God's callings at this point in their lives.
 Along with other offices in the Paul L. Foster Success Center, MESA strives to provide success guidance for all students needing help to successfully finish their academic program at Baylor.

 Office of Access and Learning Accommodation (OALA)